 Prerequisite(s): NURS 3501; NURS 3701.
+Absolute Corequisite(s): NURS 4000L.

 NURS 4000L - Developmental Transitions I Practicum (0-6-2)

 Within the context of the concepts learned in NURS 3601 and previous courses, students will integrate the role of the nurse to enhance health promotion and illness prevention in order to promote healthier outcomes.
 Emphasis is placed on the application of nursing therapeutics to meet the holistic needs of the individual and family in the childbearing years.
 A variety of acute care and community health care settings will be used.